 The Registrant or one of its IARs acts as the portfolio manager for the Program.
 Inasmuch as the execution costs for transactions effected in the client account will be paid by the Registrant, a potential conflict of interest arises in that the Registrant can have a disincentive to trade securities in the client account.
 In addition, the amount of compensation received by the Registrant as a result of the client's participation in the Program can be more than what the Registrant would receive if the client paid separately for investment management and transaction fees.
 As the Program sponsor, the Registrant shall be responsible for the primary management of the Program, including the selection and termination of all Independent Managers.
-Once selected, Independent Managers shall be responsible for the account.
+Once selected, Independent Managers shall be responsible for day-to-day management and selection of securities for the account.